lubomyl/ConfluenceEX/README.md

 - Fill in credentials for Basic authentication *(credentials are not stored after application shutdown)*

 After successful sign-in:
-- On ToolBar click on `Change` / `Add` to test MVVM functionality of change on binding at `Home` View
 - On ToolBar click on `Connect` to check authentication state
-- On ToolBar click on `Home` icon to switch back
+- On ToolBar click on `Home` icon to show list of available Spaces
+- Click on specific `Space` link to see list of content available under this space
+- Click on specific `Content` link to open new Visual Studio built-in browser tab

 ## Solution structure
 - ConfluenceEX *(main)*